harshitagarwal26/harshitagarwal26.github.io/pages/about.md

 Hey, there!
 I am **{{ site.author.name }}** <br>

-I am a graduate of BITS Pilani, currently working as a Software Engineer at Palo Alto Networks.
-During my time at college, I developed a deep interest in computer science and its applications, particularly in machine learning, cybersecurity, and systems programming.
-Both my research and industry experiences have played a key role in providing me with a solid foundation, helping me transform theoretical knowledge into practical solutions.
+I am currently pursuing my Master’s in Computer Sciences at the University of Wisconsin–Madison, after completing my undergraduate studies at BITS Pilani.
+Over the years, I have cultivated a strong interest in computer science, particularly in areas where technology meets real-world impact.
+My academic foundation, coupled with diverse professional experiences, has allowed me to bridge theory with practice and explore how technology can be harnessed to create secure, efficient, and scalable systems.

-My research internships have allowed me to delve into advanced topics like machine learning model robustness and the security of AI systems.
-These experiences not only sharpened my technical proficiency but also deepened my understanding of the vulnerabilites in machine learning systems and it's implications in real-world scenarios.
-I strongly believe that the future of AI depends on building systems that are both innovative and responsible, ensuring that these technologies are used securely.
-My industry experience at organizations like Palo Alto Networks has given me hands-on exposure to real-world applications, such as optimizing firewall systems and enhancing security protocols, further solidifying my ability to apply these principles in practice.
+My professional journey has given me the opportunity to work on projects spanning reliability, large-scale data systems, and intelligent automation.
+These experiences not only strengthened my technical expertise but also deepened my understanding of the challenges in building systems that are both robust and impactful.
+I strongly believe that technology must be designed with both innovation and responsibility in mind, ensuring that advancements lead to meaningful and secure outcomes.

-Throughout my academic and professional journey, I have worked on a range of projects that allowed me to apply my understanding of algorithms, data structures, and emerging technologies.
-These opportunities have reinforced my passion for creating impactful solutions and deepened my commitment to the secure use of technology.
+Throughout my academic and professional path, I have taken on projects that pushed me to apply my knowledge of algorithms, data systems, and software design to solve practical problems.
+These opportunities reinforced my passion for creating impactful solutions and furthered my commitment to leveraging technology responsibly.

-Outside of academics and work, I enjoy staying active and exploring new hobbies.
+Outside of academics and work, I enjoy staying active and exploring new experiences.
 I love hiking, traveling, and discovering new cuisines—especially when shared with friends.
-I’m always up for trying something new!
-I also enjoy reading novels, listening to music, and watching movies.
-If you’re interested in discussing tech, AI ethics, or just want to connect, feel free to reach out—I’d love to chat!
+I’m always eager to try something new!
+I also enjoy reading, listening to music, and watching movies.
+If you’d like to chat about technology, innovation, or just connect, I’d be happy to!

 <!-- If you know how life works, mail me? -->